Feb 2021

 Complaints and Recalls

-In conjunction with GMP for cosmetics ISO 22716, any complaints or adverse events reported about a cosmetic product must be reviewed, investigated, and followed-up on.
+Any complaints or adverse events reported about a cosmetic product must be reviewed, investigated, and followed-up on.

 If a severe or high-risk safety or quality issue is suspected, a company must be capable of implementing a product recall quickly and efficiently.

-GMP for Cosmetics - Footnotes:
+Simplify GMP Compliance for Your Cosmetics Company

 [1] ISO 22716:2007 - Cosmetics — Good Manufacturing Practices (GMP) — Guidelines on Good Manufacturing Practices